-- 18.1 Coursework and GPA: Students must receive a final grade of 'C' in nursing courses, the required pre- and co-requisite support courses, as well as a 'C' average (2.0 GPA) to progress to the next semester in the nursing program.
-Grades in nursing courses are not rounded at any point in the semester, including the final grade (i.e. 75.99 is a failing grade). - 18.2 Clinical rating: Student must receive a final clinical rating of 'Satisfactory' in all require clinical nursing courses to progress to the next semester in the nursing program.
+- 18.1 Coursework and GPA: Students must receive a final grade of 'C' in nursing courses, the required pre- and co-requisite support courses, as well as a 'C' average (2.0 GPA) to progress to the next semester in the nursing program. - 18.2 Clinical rating: Student must receive a final clinical rating of 'Satisfactory' in all require clinical nursing courses to progress to the next semester in the nursing program.
 A final clinical rating of 'Unsatisfactory' halts progression immediately in that course and results in dismissal from the nursing program. - a.
 If the final clinical rating of 'Unsatisfactory' occurs during the semester, the student will be required to immediately stop attending the course and will receive less than a 'C' as a final course grade.
 The student may continue in a co-requisite nursing course until the end of the semester, as long as clinical performance in that course is satisfactory. - b.
 If the final clinical rating of 'Unsatisfactory' occurs at the end of the semester, the student will receive less than a 'C' as a final course grade. - 18.3 Dosage Calculation Competency: Student must receive a passing score on a dosage calculation competency examination based on criteria listed in nursing course syllabi to progress within the nursing program. - a.
 A dosage calculation competency examination is administered in selected nursing courses after the assigned chapters in the math workbook have been reviewed.
 A pre-assigned passing score is required.
 Students are allowed three attempts to pass the dosage calculation examination.
 Faculty are available to help develop a plan of remediation and to answer questions.
-Passing scores are as follows: - 1st semester 92% - 2nd semester 92% - NUR 130 LPN bridge course (if applicable) 92% - 3rd semester 100% - 4th semester 100% - b.
+Passing scores are as follows: - 1st semester 92% - 2nd semester 92% - O NUR 130 LPN bridge course (if applicable) 92% - 3rd semester 100% - 4th semester 100% b.
 Students who are unable to achieve a passing score after 3 attempts on the dosage calculation examination will not be allowed to administer medications, will be unable to meet course competencies, and must immediately withdraw from the nursing course or receive a 'D' as a final course grade.